Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 Work and Play from Long Ago

-In this introductory museum tour for our youngest visitors, students explore the museum, trying out a variety of hands-on activities to compare and contrast work done by adults and children in the past.
-After their “work” is done, students play with reproduction colonial-era toys.
+In this museum tour for our youngest visitors, students will explore how communities past and present have provided for their needs.
+Students will compare work done long ago to work today by trying out different "jobs" related to building, making clothes, and preparing food.
+After their "work" is done, students play with reproduction historic toys.

 GRADES K-2